LeoEckert02/ARVoxelCarving/README.md

 for example `./ARVoxelCarving 300` will set the resolution to 300, and will calculate other dimensions to be cubic voxels

+### Camera Calibration Instructions

+1. Print the [checkerboard pattern](./resources/camera_calibration/Checkerboard-A4-25mm-10x7.pdf) on a sheet of paper.
+2. Take **10–20 photos** of the checkerboard from various angles.
+Ensure good lighting and sharp focus for the best results.
+3. Place the captured images in the following directory: `/resources/u_calibration`

 ### Overall Results

 The idea is that the application will run the segmentation module, and then it will run the voxel carving module.